 In this room, you'll see objects that were used by France's highest-ranking officials, kings, emperors and presidents.
 Your guide will specifically show you the desks of several of France's presidents (Auriol, D'Estaing, Mitterand, etc.).

 You will then descend to the 1st floor in the active reserve where the raw materials are kept.
 You will have the privilege of opening various cupboards filled with collection fabrics, trimmings, velvet and active fabrics, still used today for the restoration of the furniture.

-From July 21st for visitors over 17 y.o. and from August 30th for visitors aged between 12 and 17 y.o. your mandatory and valid Health Pass (Pass Sanitaire) will be required :
+For visitors over 12 years old, a valid Health Pass (Pass Sanitaire) will be required :

 • Completion of a full vaccination scheme (1 week after second injection)